APJansen/TDUr/README.md

 We have also included the reward encountered in the transition to the next state, but this is zero unless the game is finished.
 The expression in brackets above is called the _TD error_.

-This method is an example of _boostrapping_: improving our estimate of the optimal value function based on earlier estimates.
+This method is an example of _bootstrapping_: improving our estimate of the optimal value function based on earlier estimates.

 <a name="eligibility" />